Ever since 2020, the world has seemed a lot more unpredictable.Â

-Pair that with the continued rising prices for tons of consumer goods, year-long talk of an impending recession and ongoing global crises in both Ukraine and Palestine, and itâs safe to say weâre living in âuncertain economic times,â to put it lightly.
+The pandemic’s effect on how we live and work still lingers.
+The United States’ political climate continues to become more divided and tense.
+Many industries have seen massive lay-offs (most notably in the news, government and tech sectors.)
+Pair this with the continued rising prices for tons of consumer goods, continued talk of an impending recession and ongoing global crises in both Ukraine and Palestine, and itâs safe to say weâre living in âuncertain economic times.”

 [Read more: 3 Takeaways for the Next 3 Years for PR Industry!]

-When the country seems like itâs in an emergency state when it comes to the economy and itâs hard to predict just what will happen next, itâs only natural for decision-makers at companies to want to freeze budgets and put a pause on what theyâre spending money on to protect their bottom line.
+When the country seems like itâs in an emergency state when it comes to the economy and itâs hard to predict just what will happen next, itâs only natural for decision-makers at companies to want to pre-emptively cut budgets and put a pause on what theyâre spending money on to protect their bottom line.

 But, for those in public relations, this is the worst thing they can do.